0xdeki/dsdn/README.md

 ### Git
 * Clone a repository to a directory over HTTP(S)

+### Compiler
+* Compile java source code from a directory to .class files in another directory
+* Package .class files from a directory to .jar archive

 ## Todo
-* Compiler that compiles java code in a directory (to compile repositories)
 * More GitLab actions